 In addition to collecting an applicant’s medical history, the types of data typically collected for use in accelerated underwriting rely upon multiple variables that are components or data points in predicative models or machine learning algorithms.
 Examples of the variables used by some accelerated underwriting models include: smart phone apps, consumer activity wearables, claim acceleration tools, individual consumer risk development systems, purchasing history, behavior learned through cell phone usage and social media.
 An insurer may, or may not collect all this data from an applicant.

-Accelerated underwriting, as it is currently being used in life insurance, is not used to deny an application and is only available for certain applicants applying for certain life insurance products.
-An article in Insurance Journal from April 21, 2021 stated that underwriters are using accelerated underwriting for several term and whole life policies.
-According to the SOA 2019 Survey, most companies currently limit the application of accelerated underwriting to applicants between the age of 18 and 60 interested in term life insurance policies with a face amount between $100, 000 and $1,000,000.
+CEJ Comment: This paragraph fails to mention the most commonly used types of data used in AUW predictive models – consumer credit, public records and motor vehicle reports.
+In addition, what distinguishes AUW from traditional approaches is how these non-medical data are used.
+While traditional underwriting may have looked at these data sources for use in a rules-based approach – i.e., decline coverage if there is a recent bankruptcy or recent conviction for driving under the influence – AUW utilizes big data / AI to produce a more granular analysis and score – such as a mortality score.

+Accelerated underwriting, may be limited to certain applicants applying for certain life insurance products.
 The exact parameters of the application of accelerated underwriting varies by insurer.

-There is an expectation that, as insurers gain more experience with accelerated underwriting, its use will apply to more categories of applicants and policies.
+CEJ Comment: While insurers assert that AUW is not used to deny an application, it is unclear if that is the case.
+Further, AUW may result in pricing for some individuals that, while technically not a denial, are so expensive as to be a denial.
+We would suggest another source for the claims that underwriters are using AUW for different types of products.
+The article cited refers to one managing general agent.

+Generally, the gist of the prior paragraph is that insurers vary in their use of AUW – the sophistication and intensity of use and the products to which it is applied – and the use of AUW is growing.
+It is unclear what purpose is served by the unattributed speculation in the last paragraph.

-The Working Group learned that life insurers use accelerated underwriting in two primary ways: 1) Accelerated underwriting is used to “triage” applicants, where unsuccessful applicants are re-routed to traditional underwriting, and successful ones continue through the accelerated underwriting process; or 2) Accelerated underwriting is used to create a score for an applicant to then be put into different risk categories.
+Industry stakeholder represented to the Working Group learned that life insurers use accelerated underwriting in two primary ways: 1) Accelerated underwriting is used to “triage” applicants, where unsuccessful applicants are re-routed to traditional underwriting, and successful ones continue through the accelerated underwriting process; or 2) Accelerated underwriting is used to create a score for an applicant to then be put into different risk categories.
 Accelerated underwriting employs a predictive model or machine learning algorithm, which is tested and modified via back-testing.
 The program learns from its mistakes to improve itself, using an underwriter’s feedback.
 It evolves over time.
 In fact, most accelerated underwriting algorithms used in life insurance are in their second or third generation.
 The COVID-19 pandemic sped up the adoption of accelerated underwriting in the industry as both consumers and insurers looked for options to purchase and write policies that relied more on technology and involved less in-person contact.

+CEJ Comment: We suggest that the prior paragraph is a good place to reference the NAIC principles for artificial intelligence and the common concerns about big data / AI applications, such as bias data, biased models and bias modelers.
+Further, the paragraph states the claims about how AUW is used as fact as opposed to representations by industry parties.
+T